ansys/pylumerical/doc/source/user_guide/session_management.rst

 Starting a remote session using the interop server
 --------------------------------------------------

-Since the 2023 R1.2 release, the Python API can be used remotely on a Linux machine running the interop server (see :doc:`Interop server <interop_server>`  to configure and run the interop server).
-To use the remote API, an additional parameter is required when starting a session, to specify the IP address and port to use to connect to the interop server.
+Since the 2023 R1.2 release, you can use PyLumerical remotely on a Linux machine running the interop server (see :doc:`Interop server <interop_server>`  to configure and run the interop server).
+To use the remote API, you must use an additional parameter ``remoteArgs`` when starting a session to specify the IP address and port to use to connect to the interop server.
 This port must be the starting port defined for the interop server.

-This parameter is a dictionary with 2 fields, "hostname" and “port”.
+This parameter is a :class:`dict` with 2 fields, ``hostname`` and ``port``.

 **Example**